puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 using the accompanying VM as a sandbox environment to exercise your Puppet skills.

-This first quest will introduce you to the integrated `quest` tool you will use to set up your environment on the VM prior to each quest and track your progress through each task covered in this guide.
+This first quest will start by introducing you to the `quest` tool you will use to set up your environment on the VM prior to each quest and track your progress through each task covered in this guide.

 Once you're familiar with the quest tool, we'll move on to Puppet itself.
-You'll learn how to install the Puppet agent on a newly provisioned node and use `puppet resource` and `facter` to start exploring the state of that new system in the language of *resources* and *facts*, the fundamental units of information Puppet uses to understand and manage system infrastructure.
+You'll learn how to install the Puppet agent on a newly provisioned node and use `puppet resource` and `facter` to explore the state of that new system.
+These tools help you understand any server in your infrastructure in terms of *resources* and *facts*, the fundamental units of information Puppet uses to manage a system.

 As you get started with this guide, remember that Puppet is a powerful and complex tool.
 We will explain concepts as needed to complete and understand